evahuyn/HateMemesDetection/README.md

 ### Combine Image Caption with the text input

 The image caption and text caption is concatenate as the textual inputs.

+## Generate Dense Image Captions

+I applied the [DenseCap](https://cs.stanford.edu/people/karpathy/densecap/) model to generate dense image captions for the memes.

+Please run this pytorch implementation of DenseCap in this [repo](https://github.com/evahuyn/densecap-pytorch).